How to Treat Yellow Stool: Gastroenterologist Explains.

 2. Presence of more fat inside your stool:

-Fat is yellow in color.
+Fat is yellow.
 The condition that leads to increased fat in stool can lead to yellow stool.

-Examples of conditions that lead to increased fat in stool: Indigestion of a large fatty meal, pancreatic diseases, gallbladder disease, liver diseases, and a condition called bile acid diarrhea.
+Examples of conditions that lead to increased fat in stool: Indigestion of a large fatty meal, pancreatic diseases, gallbladder disease, liver diseases, and bile acid diarrhea.

 3. Staining of your stool with yellow pigment: common causes are yellow foods such as: